 Photo Credit: BadassBirthPhotography|www.badassbirthphotography.com

-Within the UK, recent reports in 2018 and 2019 have shown us that black pregnant women are five times more likely to die during pregnancy and in the year after childbirth than white women.
+Within the UK, our most recent MBRRACE-UK report shows us that black pregnant women continue to be over four times more likely to die during pregnancy and in the year after childbirth than white women.

 In addition to this, black women are twice as likely to experience a stillbirth than white women.

-Furthermore, during the current pandemic, the evidence shows us that black and minority ethnic ethic groups are disproportionately dying from coronavirus compared with white people.
+Furthermore, during the current pandemic, the evidence shows us that black and ethnically diverse groups are disproportionately dying from coronavirus compared with white people.